dominikWin/badlogvis/README.md

 # badlogvis [![Build Status](https://github.com/dominikWin/badlogvis/workflows/Build%20Release/badge.svg)](https://github.com/dominikWin/badlogvis/actions)

-`badlogvis` is a data log visualization tool that parses badlog bag files or CSV and outputs a single self-contained HTML file.
+`badlogvis` is a data log visualization tool that parses badlog bag files (which are just CSVs with some metadata) or CSV and outputs a single self-contained HTML file.

+It is indented to be used on files created with [badlog](https://github.com/dominikWin/badlog).

 ## Usage